It’s the one following questions,“What should I see?” and of course, “Where should I stay in Barcelona?”

 Our absolute #1 place for the best and most yummy paella is La Barca del Salamanca.

-This big restaurant is located in the Olympic harbour.
+This big restaurant is one of the best restaurants in Barcelona.
+It is located in the Olympic harbour.
 It’s also near many other restaurants, but don’t walk in any of the other places here.

 We love to order a great, homemade paella here along with sangria to drink.
 You can’t go wrong with this combination!